 9. Health

 Extreme cold can be bad news for the human body, so make sure you know the warning signs of frostbite and hypothermia.
-Bring hand-warming packets, first aid for if someone hurts themselves, and don’t shrug it off and try to be a hero if you feel unwell – it’s better to make it home safe.
+Bring hand-warming packets, first aid and something to take shelter in for if someone hurts themselves, and don’t shrug it off and try to be a hero if you feel unwell – it’s better to make it home safe and well.

 10. Bring these

 Make a list of everything you need for your trek including clothing, camping gear and food.
-Remember to pack survival essentials like a lighter, snow shovel, pocket knife, headlamp and a signalling device.
+Remember to pack survival essentials like a lighter, snow shovel, pocket knife, headlamp, bivvy bag and a signalling device.
 You can find advice about more specialised snow gear with this guide too.

 Do you need some inspiration for a winter hike?
 From frozen waterfalls to spooky burial chambers – these UK winter walks will put a spring in your step.